jadebono/DLT5141/javascript/javascript.md

 }
 ```

 Code in curly braces, called a `block` is isolated from the main sequence of the code and is only executed sequence flows in its direction.
-Blocks are used to keep the code well organized, efficient and concise as it enables you to put frequently repeating code into a single block and call it when necessary instead of writing it out every time it is needed.
+Blocks are used to keep the code well organized, efficient and concise as it enables you to put reusable code into a single block and call it when necessary instead of writing it out every time it is needed.

 ---